GitauHarrison/notes/comment_moderation.md

 SECRET_KEY=b'\x1eh\xfcIWC\x91\xd7\xb3\xfd\x02dK\xe0\xb5z'
 ```

-With the variable set, we can not update our application instance to read and apply our configurations
+With the variable set, we can now update our application instance to read and apply our configurations.

 `__init__.py: Regiser the config module in application instance`
 ```python